josteink/lein-drip/README.md

 in mind.

-Put `[lein-drip "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your profiles.clj (typically found in `~/.lein`) or if you are on Leiningen 1.x do `lein plugin install lein-drip 0.1.0-SNAPSHOT`.
+Put `[lein-drip "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `~/.lein/profiles.clj`.
+Leiningen 2.x is assumed:

-A minimal profiles.clj should look like this:
+A minimal config should look like this:

     { :user { :plugins [[lein-drip "0.1.0-SNAPSHOT"]]}}